 - Halloween brain dip

-Light the room with tea light candles for extra spookiness, but make sure that they’re kept well away from youngsters.
-Invest in some tea light candles, or for something more colourful check out purple bat fairy lights for just £4 from ASDA.
+- Light the room with tea light candles for extra spookiness, but make sure that they’re kept well away from youngsters.
+Invest in some tea light candles, or for something more colourful check out the various offers at Amazon here.

 - Hazelnut popping – traditionally, young girls believed their future husband could be revealed to them on Halloween.
 Four hazelnuts that each symbolised a suitor would be placed in front of the fire while the girl chanted ‘If you love me, pop and fly; if you hate me, burn and die’.
 Alternatively, you could use popcorn in the microwave!
 A good game for teenagers!